 Is American Airlines basic economy worth it?

 When American Airlines first launched basic economy, it was extremely restrictive — you wouldn’t get a carry-on bag, and almost no elite benefits were honored.
-Fortunately basic economy isn’t nearly as punitive as it used to be.
+Fortunately basic economy isn’t nearly as punitive as it used to be, even though these flights don’t earn miles and don’t count toward elite status.

 In many ways that makes it easier to calculate the value of basic economy.
-That’s especially true when you consider that you can now pay for seat assignments and other perks, meaning you can essentially recreate the regular economy experience on a basic economy ticket, with the exception of the ability to make ticket changes.
+That’s especially true when you consider that you can pay for seat assignments and other perks, meaning you can essentially recreate the regular economy experience on a basic economy ticket, with the exception of the ability to make ticket changes at no cost, and to earn miles or have tickets count toward status.

 Let me share my take on the value of basic economy, both for elite members and non-elite members.